Raw vs Cooked Foods and Enzymes

 How Enzymes Assist with Digestion and Nutrient Extraction

-Digestive enzymes primarily break down complex molecules present within eaten raw fruits, vegetables, or other foods into simpler forms that can be easily absorbed by our system.
-They help extract essential fatty acids, amino acids along with other necessary compounds during this process.
+Digestive enzymes primarily break down complex molecules within eaten raw fruits, vegetables, or other foods into simpler forms that our system can easily absorb.

 The Role of Enzymes In Making Nutrients Bioavailable